DanielSiepmann/website/source/Posts/2018/2018-11-05-typo3-camp-rhein-ruhr.rst

 TYPO3 Camp Rhein Ruhr 2018 - Recap
 ==================================

-This is my personal recap of this years TYPO3 Camp Rhein.
+This is my personal recap of this years TYPO3 Camp Rhein Ruhr.
 Especially as this is a German speaking camp.
 I'll publish the recap in English, so everyone not capable of understanding the Youtube videos or slides, has a chance to at least know what happened.

 Personal pre event two days before
 ----------------------------------